Flag Rules

 • Two 20-minute halves with a five-minute halftime.

 • Running clock except for the final one minute of the second half.
-The clock will stop in the last minute after incompletions, touchdowns, extra points, safeties, or an out of bounds play.
+The clock will stop in the last minute after an incompletion, touchdown, extra point, safety, or an out of bounds.
 The clock will also stop to set the ball after a first down.

 • Players are required to wear a protective mouthpiece at all times during the game.

 • Game time is forfeit time.
-If you aren’t at your field for your scheduled game by game time, the game will be forfeited.
+If you aren’t at the field for your scheduled game on time, the game will be forfeited.

-• Playing time: each player should roughly play at least half the game.
-They also should play roughly every other series and both offense and defense during each game.
+• Playing time: each player should play at least half of the game.
+They also should play roughly every other series on both offense and defense during each game.

 • At the start of each game, captains from both teams will meet at mid field for the coin toss to determine who shall start with the ball.